micahkepe/blog/content/tmux-config/index.md

 fi'
 ```

-The script with create a new `tmux` session called "spotify" if it doesn't exist
+The script will create a new `tmux` session called "spotify" if it doesn't exist
 already, else it will reattach to the existing.
 The first check is to avoid
 session nesting in the case you accidentally hit the defined Spotify keybind
 within the "spotify" session.